 There is no fee to apply to Mountwest Community & Technical College.
-Transfer students must pay a \$20 transcript evaluation fee if credit is to be transferred.
-Fees paid to Mountwest Community & Technical College are valid for one academic year (fall, spring and summer semesters) only.
 If a student does not attend that academic year, the student must reapply.
-All fees paid to Mountwest Community & Technical College are nonrefundable.

 Compliance with Military Selective Service Act State law provides that a male person who has attained the age of eighteen (18) years may not enroll in a state-supported institution of post-secondary education unless he is in compliance with the Military Selective Service Act (50 U.S. Code, Appendix 451, et. eq. and the amendments thereto).
 Also, a male person may not receive a loan, grant, scholarship, or other financial assistance for post-secondary higher education funded by state revenue, including federal funds or gifts and grants accepted by this State, or receive a student loan guaranteed by the State unless he is in compliance with the Military Selective Service Act.